Panda3D-public-projects-archive/Panda-developer-manual/_build/html/_sources/preface.txt

 # Preface #
 Book is organized in tree structure that follows panda 1.9 source tree.
-It might also contains doc strings and comments from source code.
+It might also contain doc strings and comments from the source code.

 Manual is built from several parts: